 - Lower hardware costs due to the increase in computation power.

-In the article today, iRender will step it up and cover some popular GPU-accelerated renderers in 2021 to help you choose the most suitable.
+In the article today, iRender will step it up and cover some popular and find the best 3D GPU-accelerated software in 2021 to help you choose the most suitable.

 |Lumion||$1,817||Single GPU||Windows||Revit, ArchiCAD, SketchUp, and Rhino|

 |Twinmotion||$499||Single GPU||Windows, macOS||ARCHICAD, Revit, SketchUp Pro, Rhino (including Grasshopper), and RIKCAD|